Waiviogit/objects-bot/docs/DetailsObjectFields.md

 ## manufacturer
-The field to add the brand manufacturer or object.
+The field to add the manufacturer name or object.

-`body`- stringified object, which contains the following fields: "name" (an optional field) and "authorPermlink" (the object permalink that would be added as the manufacturer, with the name taken from the object itself).
+`body`- a stringified object, which contains the following fields: "name" (an optional field) and "authorPermlink" (the object permalink that would be added as the manufacturer, with the name taken from the object itself).
 Both fields type: string.

 ```
 const manufacturerBody = JSON.stringify({